<img alt="" src="https://secure.hiss3lark.com/182136.png" style="display:none;">

 Having the correct types of marketing collateral and knowing when to use them in the buyer’s journey is an integral part of successfully converting leads.

-You can have multiple brochures about your business and services but if you’re missing a sell sheet that spells it out perfectly for a client, you’re going to struggle closing that deal.
+You can have multiple brochures about your business and services but if you’re missing a sell sheet that spells it out perfectly for a customer, you’re going to struggle closing that deal.
 Half the battle is knowing the difference between collateral types and using them to benefit your business.

 Posted in Content Marketing, Marketing Collateral, Marketing Strategy, Sales, Video Marketing, Wistia, Sales Tools